uspki/policies/certificate-policy.md

 This policy is applicable to all Certification Authorities within a chain of trust under the **U.S. Federal TLS Root CA**.

 The terms and provisions of this certificate policy shall be interpreted under and governed by applicable Federal law.

 This document was originally based on the CAB Forum Baseline Requirements, which is licensed under the Creative Commons Attribution 4.0 International License.
 All adaptations and modifications made to create this CP are in the United States public domain as works of the U.S. Government, and released internationally under the Creative Commons (CCO) 1.0 Universal Public Domain dedication.

 #### 1.1.1 Scope
 The scope of the U.S. Federal Public Trust TLS PKI includes the Certification Authorities used for issuing and managing Transport Layer Security (TLS) certificates for U.S. Federal Government services.
 The scope is limited to:

-- Services that resolve at a registered Internet sub-domain under the .gov and .mil Top Level Domains
+- Services that resolve at a registered Internet subdomain under the .gov and .mil Top Level Domains
 - Services that are accessible on the Internet

 U.S. Federal Government departments and agencies own and operate services that are not accessible on the Internet and are only accessible from the U.S. Government's intranets and internal networks.
-These intranet only services should consider using TLS certificates from CAs used for the Federal Enterprise in lieu of the Publicly Trusted certificates covered under this policies.
+These intranet only services should consider using TLS certificates from CAs used for the Federal Enterprise in lieu of the Publicly Trusted certificates covered under this policy.
 The Federal Enterprise CAs could include only locally trusted CAs operated by the department or agency or a CA operated under one of the other Federal PKI certificate policies.

 The intranet only services may apply for TLS certificates issued under this policy if: i) the identification and authentication requirements (Section 3) can be met in entirety, and ii) the information to be contained in the certificate can be publicly disclosed without any redaction.